Today we have a fascinating and somewhat scientific topic to discuss: how long to boil water in a microwave and on the stovetop.

 Things To Keep In Mind When Boiling Water In A Microwave

 As I’ve already mentioned, make sure your bowl or mug is microwave safe.

 Also, try adding the water to a shallow bowl or anything with a larger surface area.
 This will also heat more water at a time, ultimately decreasing the microwaving time.

 Next, use warm tap water instead of cold tap water.
-This will make the water come to a rolling boil much more quickly.

 How Long Before Water Boils On The Stove?